-LTHT has the third most efficient digital function in the NHS, efficient is often code for cheap, in Leeds case the spend on digital in 2018 is less than 1% of the trust budget, however the benefit receives a ‘net experience score’ close to 50%, one of the highest recorded globally.
+LTHT has the third most efficient digital function in the NHS, efficient is often code for cheap, in the case of Leeds the spend on digital in 2018 is less than 1% of the trust budget, however the benefit delivered to LTHT received a ‘net experience score’ from the KLAS Arch Collaborative close to 50%, one of the highest recorded globally.
 Cheap can equal good!

-In 2019 he became the first person outside of Ireland to be awarded the O’Moore Medal for health, an accolade reserved for a person making a significant change and impact to the way in which health and care is delivered across Ireland.
+In 2018 he became the first person outside of Ireland to be awarded the O’Moore Medal for health, an accolade reserved for a person making a significant change and impact to the way in which health and care is delivered across Ireland through information and technology.

-In 2017 he was named the number one CIO in the UK by IDG and CIO Magazine, the most disruptive leader in digital by Sir Richard Branson and Steve Wozniak and the eGov net Visionary of the year.
+In 2017 he was named the number one CIO in the UK by IDG and CIO Magazine; the most disruptive leader in digital by Sir Richard Branson and Steve Wozniak and the eGov Net-Visionary of the year for Ireland.
 In 2018 the BCS awarded him a commendation in the CIO of the year award and many of the LTHT projects were recognised for the excellence in delivery.